fablabedp/fablabedp-wiki/rhinocam.md

     Feedrates can then be automatically calculated based on the % weightings in defined in the RhinoCAM preferences (Feeds & Speeds > % s to use for transferring from computed cut feed)
     - Must first choose a Material File in Job Stock Material settings (Program > Material)
     - Can then generate the feeds either in operation configuration (Feeds & Speeds > Load from File) or in Tool settings (Feeds & Speeds > Load from File)

+## Errors

+*"No Curves found!
+Cannot proceed"* when trying to select edges for Machining Regions
+ - This error will appear if only polysurfaces are visible.
+You need to have a curve visible somewhere, even though you can select polysurface edges as Curve Regions.